Jalpura Tapa: Politics

-The Jalpura Tapa village is a part of Sandesh assembly seat under the Arrah Lok Sabha.
-On 19 October 2015, Bharatiya Janata Party's then President Amit Shah had came here to attend a public rally.
+The Jalpura Tapa village is a part of Sandesh assembly constituency under the Arrah Lok Sabha since 2008.
+On 19 October 2015, Bharatiya Janata Party's then President Amit Shah had come here to attend a public rally.

 Gram Panchayat

 The Jalpura Tapa Gram panchayat is headed by a Sarpanch and comprises five villages: Jalpura Tapa, Rampur, Ratanpur, Mathiyapur and Salempur.
 All villages of the Bhojpur district fall under the Bhojpur Zila Panchayat.

 Education

 There are five schools run by the Government of Bihar in this village.
-Only two schools provide education to students till Matriculation (Class 10th).
+Only two schools provide education to students till Matriculation (10th).